febreroinfo/freeCodeCamp-projects/README.md

 # freeCodeCamp-projects
-This repo contains all the freecodecamp projects.
+This repo contains all my freeCodeCamp projects.